 Lotsawa House is a virtual library of translations from Tibetan.

-The site began in 2004 with just a handful of texts in English, and has since grown into a vast repository containing more than 5000 texts in nine languages—the writings of approximately 325 authors on almost 250 topics.
+The site began in 2004 with just a handful of texts in English, and has since grown into a vast repository containing more than 6000 texts in nine languages—the writings of over 350 authors on more than 250 topics.

 Our aim is to support the study and practice of Tibetan Buddhism by providing an abundant, openly accessible repository of texts from a range of authors—an ever-expanding library that reflects the richness of the tradition and invites exploration and discovery.
 We seek to provide this literature in multiple languages, to collaborate with other translators and groups, and to promote an ethos of non-sectarianism.